AdarshNandanwar/computer-networks/lab_6/README.md

     $ ./client 127.0.0.1 8000
     ```
 3. Enter the message to send to the server when asked.
-4. type "exit" to quit.
+4. Type "exit" to quit.